bblais/bblais.github.io-src/content/articles/media/bad_apologetics_feb_2022.md

 Could you imagine a similar claim written about, say, a homeopathic remedy for cancer? *If you took our remedy, and improved, we want to hear from you.
 Otherwise, not.* Regardless of the contents of the specific studies, this sort of fishing for positive results is thoroughly unscientific and casts significant doubt on any results from this institution.

-## Case studies as the basis of evidence

-The primary studies here are Case Studies, which are some of the *lowest* and *least informative* types of studies in medicine (see [https://guides.library.stonybrook.edu/evidence-based-medicine/levels_of_evidence](https://guides.library.stonybrook.edu/evidence-based-medicine/levels_of_evidence)) with Meta-studies, Systematic reviews, and Randomized Controlled Studies being the most effective forms.

-Case studies may be suggestive, but they are there so that you can propose hypotheses to test more rigorously.
-No one in medicine evaluates the effectiveness of a treatment from case studies alone, or even primarily due to case studies.

-## Base-rates

-The entire approach of those arguing for miracles focuses on the (presumed) successes but in any real study for a treatment, we need to know all of the cases -- the ones that worked and the ones that didn't -- to provide evidence of efficacy.
-Also we need to know what happens when there is no treatment as a control.
-None of these steps are taken in any of these cases.

 ## Worldviews and Evidence